 The correlator is fundamentally a VLBI correlator and the system will be delivered with all of the "hooks" in place for VLBI.
 Each Station Board has two VSI (VLBI Standard Interface) inputs and two VSI outputs-one of each per baseband (data highway) to allow data to be piped into the Filter Chips from some source (such as a VSI playback device) and out of the Filter Chips to some destination (such as a VSI recording device).
 Each VSI input or output can handle sixteen 2-bit sampled data streams at rates up to 256 Msamples/sec.
 VSI signals on the Station Board are broken-out to two connectors, each of which contains a VSI input and a VSI output.
 These connectors plug into Common Backplanes.
 To convert from the backplane connectors to standard VSI-H MDR-80 connectors requires special purpose breakout modules, which are also not part of the delivered system.
-Refer to Figure 8-2.
+Also, to use these interfaces, VSI FPGAs need to be installed, and this is not currently planned for the EVLA.
+Refer to Figure 8-3.